The Thing on the Doorstep: Asenath Waite Derby

 Asenath Waite Derby is married to Edward Derby and the daughter of Ephraim Waite.
 She is described as "dark, smallish, and very good looking except for over-protuberant eyes"—a look common to people from Asenath's hometown of Innsmouth.
 Combined with the fact that her mother was Ephraim's "unknown wife who always went veiled", there is a strong suggestion that Asenath is a Deep One hybrid of the sort described in Lovecraft's The Shadow over Innsmouth.
-The story highly suggests "Asenath" may not actually be in the story at all, but that her body is in fact being possessed by her father (or possibly Kamog) the entire time, who is now attempting to transfer into Derby's body.
+The story highly suggests "Asenath" may not actually be in the story at all, but that her body is in fact being possessed by her father the entire time, who is now attempting to transfer into Derby's body.

-In the Bible, Asenath is married to Joseph and the mother of Ephraim.
+In the Bible, Asenath is married to Joseph and is the mother of Ephraim.
 S. T. Joshi claims that her name translates as "she belongs to her father", and that "in the tale Asenath is literally 'possessed' by her father."

 Peter Cannon writes that Asenath Derby makes "The Thing on the Doorstep", "the only Lovecraft story with a strong or important female character"—although the question is complicated by the tale's "gender-swapping situation".

 Ephraim Waite

 Ephraim Waite is the aged father of Asenath Waite.
 He is said "to have been a prodigious magical student in his day", and is described as having a "wolfish, saturnine face" with a "tangle of iron-grey beard."
 He "died insane" at about the time that Asenath entered the Hall School.
 Despite being an Innsmouth native, Ephraim appears to be entirely human as he had not transformed into a Deep One in his old age.

-According to Robert M. Price, the model for Waite was real-world occultist Arthur Edward Waite, best known for the Rider-Waite Tarot deck.
+According to Robert M. Price, the model for Waite was real-world occultist Arthur Edward Waite, best known for the Rider–Waite tarot deck.

 Kamog

 "Kamog" is Ephraim Waite's secret name in the coven.
-Conversely, it is possibly the name of a non-human entity that possessed him and his family.